hattmo/canvasapi/README.md

 ## About

-Easy access to the Canvas API
+Easy access to the Canvas API through a NodeJS library.

 ## Author